You do not need to be nominated to enter the awards. You can enter the awards directly here.

 Supporting documents can include references, testimonials, statistics, video, media coverage, financial or business metrics and/or statements, and third-party independent data reports to boost your submission.
 There are upload limits to the size of documents, so if you are having problems with this, please contact a member of our team.

 Finalists may have their headshot displayed alongside their name on screen when they are announced at the event.
 We may also use headshots to announce finalists on our social media campaign.

 This is impossible to answer.
 Follow the tips above to increase your chances.
-Some categories have very many entries and it’s a very difficult process determining finalists.
-We do limit the number of finalists, so if you don’t make it, don’t be put off as you may have only just missed out.
+Some categories have many entries, determining finalists is a very difficult process.
+We do limit the number of finalists, so if you don’t make it, don’t be discouraged as you may have only just missed out.
 Remember that you do have to be “in it to win it”!

 Getting the recognition that you deserve by winning an award or becoming a finalist can be a real boost to your business.
 Our events also provide a great opportunity to network with like-minded companies and individuals.
 You are provided with a finalist seal and certificate that you can display on your website or in your office.
 You are also provided with a press release to help you spread the word to your network.

 Although we would love to give everyone feedback on their submission, they are reviewed by multiple judges who are not always able to comment on each submission.

 The official deadline for the close of submissions can be found on the event details page.
 If you have problems meeting this time, please contact Sebastian Cruz on 02 9922 3300 or by email [email protected].

 The date for finalist announcement can be found on the event details page.
 An announcement will be sent out to all submitters and will be published on the website.